The Income Gap Is Larger Than Most Owners Realize

 That income difference can be the difference between a property that covers its costs and one that generates meaningful positive cash flow.

-Long-term rentals feel safer because the income is predictable.
-But that predictability comes with its own risks that owners often underestimate:
+Long-term rentals can feel safer because the income is predictable.
+But that predictability comes with tradeoffs owners should weigh carefully:

 Control and Flexibility

 One of the most underappreciated advantages of short-term rental is owner flexibility.
-With a professional management company handling day-to-day operations, you retain full calendar control.
+With a professional operations support provider handling day-to-day operations, you retain full calendar control.
 Want to use your property for two weeks in August?
 Block the dates.
 Hosting family for Thanksgiving weekend?
 Done.
 Need to bring in a contractor for a week?
 Schedule it around bookings.

-Long-term tenants eliminate this flexibility entirely for the duration of the lease.
+Longer occupancy arrangements usually reduce this flexibility for the duration of the agreement.

 When Long-Term Might Be the Right Choice